mbentley/docker-timemachine/README.md

 ### Conflicts with Samba and/or Avahi on the Host

-__Note__: If you are already running Samba on your Docker host (or you're wanting to run this on your NAS), you should be aware that using `--net=host` will cause a conflict with the Samba install.
+__Note__: If you are already running Samba/Avahi on your Docker host (or you're wanting to run this on your NAS), you should be aware that using `--net=host` will cause a conflict with the Samba/Avahi install.
+Raspberry Pi users: be aware that there is already an mDNS responder running on the stock Raspberry Pi OS image that will conflict with the mDNS responder in the container.
 As an alternative, you can use the [`macvlan` driver in Docker](https://docs.docker.com/network/macvlan/) which will allow you to map a static IP address to your container.
 If you have issues setting up Time Machine with the configuration, feel free to open an issue and I can assist - this is how I persoanlly run time machine.

 1. Create a `macvlan` Docker network (assuming your local subnet is `192.168.1.0/24`, the default gateway is `192.168.1.1`, and `eth0` for the host's network interface):